-"Deferred Plan" means an RDSP, RESP, RRIF, RRSP, TFSA, and a trust governed by a deferred profit-sharing plan.
+"Deferred Plan" means an RDSP, RESP, RRIF, RRSP, TFSA, and a trust governed by a deferred profit-sharing plan as defined in the Tax Act.

 "Distribution Payment Date" means a date on which the Fund makes a distribution.

 "DRIP" means the distribution reinvestment plan of the Fund.